 Analysis and Test Results

 Winter can be cold and nasty, with a spectrum of conditions to walk through, from mud to snow and even ice.
-Selecting the right winter boot can be make the difference between enjoying spending time in the outdoors during the winter months and absolutely dreading it.
-Consumers have long been forced into a handful of boot options, often available in limited locations or quantities.
-Boot manufacturers have begun to take notice of this gap in recent years, and there are now many quality winter boots to choose from, with more specialized offerings for specific activities as well as boots that can serve a range of purposes.
-We chose a group of ten boots that represent the spectrum of what is currently offered in the winter boot market and put them to the test, wearing them in all manner of conditions and even in a ice water bath to gauge their waterproofness and warmth.
+Selecting the right winter boot can make the difference between enjoying spending time in the outdoors during the winter months and absolutely dreading it.
+There are many quality winter boots to choose from, with more specialized offerings for specific activities as well as boots that can serve a range of purposes.
+We chose a group of ten boots that represent the spectrum of what is currently offered in the winter boot market and put them to the test, wearing them in all manner of conditions and even in an ice water bath to gauge their waterproofness and warmth.
 During this process we were able to narrow down the most important criteria to look for when purchasing a new pair of boots, and we'll share all that information with you in this review.

 When selecting the best winter boot for you, you'll want to consider your main intended use for them.
-Do you need a thick and heavily insulated boot designed for long hours outside in cold climates, or something that is more streamlined for functionality during active winter sports?
+Do you need a thick and heavily insulated boot designed for long hours outside in cold climates, or something that is lighter and more mobile for active winter sports?
 Or perhaps you simply need a protective boot that is easy to put on and take off when you need to take out the trash or run to the mailbox.
 While you might own a variety of running or hiking shoes for different conditions, most people only own one pair of winter boots, so you'll want something that is versatile enough for wearing outdoors in poor conditions, whether it be running errands on a bad weather day or going out to the local park to build a snowman with the kids.
-For more considerations into what to look for in your next pair, check out our Buying Advice Guide, or keep reading below to see what types of winter boots are out there and how the different models compared in our side-by-side tests.
+For more considerations into what to look for in your next pair, check out our Buying Advice Article or keep reading below to see what types of winter boots are out there and how the different models compared in our side-by-side tests.

 Types of Winter Boots

 There are many different types of winter footwear available, divided here into three different categories that best describe the design, construction, and intended use of each boot.
-Most consumers will want to first look at the pac boot and slip-on boot categories, as these tend to offer the best warmth and comfort for most day-to-day use, with more universal fits and casual styles.
+Most consumers will want to first look at the Pac boot and slip-on boot categories, as these tend to offer the most comfort and ease of use for day-to-day use, with more universal fits and casual styles.
 Those who are looking for more active footwear for walking, snowshoeing and wintertime hiking may want to skip ahead and look at the insulated hiking boot category, which will showcase more performance oriented boots.

-This is another example of a broad category that many boots may fit into, but simply describes any boot that does not feature laces or other means of further securing the foot.
+Slip-on boots are another example of a broad category that many boots may fit into, but simply describes any boot that does not feature laces or other means of further securing the foot.
 Slip-on models may be made from leather, rubber, neoprene, sheepskin or synthetic materials.
-There is usually some helpful accessory like a pull tab or handles that aid in putting the boots on, and often a heel counter on the back to help kick off them off when coming indoors.
+There is usually some helpful accessory like a pull tab or handles that aid in putting the boots on, and often a heel counter on the back to help kick them off when coming indoors.
 These boots typically rate very high in the ease of use metric, though fit is often compromised.
 Because there are no laces to customize the fit, good slip-on boots need to be well-shaped or molded to ensure a good fit for walking long distances.
-Our Editors' Choice winner, the Bogs Classic Ultra Mid, is a classic example of a slip-on style barn boot, and was designed for serious mucking about on the farm, though we find it also works great in the snow.
+The Bogs Classic Ultra Mid is a classic example of a slip-on style barn boot, and was designed for serious mucking about on the farm, though we find it also works great in the snow.
 We tested this boot against the Merrell Polarand Rove Zip and the Columbia Bugaboot II Slip On, two slightly more stylish options than the strictly utilitarian Bogs.

 Insulated Winter Hiking Boots

-Whether you plan on using your winter boots for the occasional trip to the ski hill, or wear them everyday as an insulated work boot, using a well-fitting, warm and weather resistant boot is going to enhance your winter experience and allow you to focus on the task at hand, no matter if that is walking to the bus stop or pelting your friend with a snowball, these boots have you covered.
+Whether you plan on using your winter boots for the occasional trip to the ski hill or wear them everyday as an insulated work boot, purchasing a well-fitting, warm and weather resistant boot is going to enhance your winter experience and allow you to focus on the task at hand.
+If that is walking to the bus stop or pelting your friend with a snowball, these boots have you covered.
 Below you'll find how the different models we reviewed ranked in our testing categories to give you, the consumer, better insight into selecting the right boot for you.

 Criteria for Evaluation